• Facebook

 • I use a mandoline to finely shred my cabbage.
 You can also skip this step and buy a bag of pre-shredded cabbage to save some time.

-• This dish stays fresh in the refrigerator for up to 4 days, which makes it great for meal prep.
+• This dish stays fresh in the refrigerator for up to 4 days, which makes it great for meal prep and leftovers.
 You can freeze your noodles for up to 2 months.
 Thaw the frozen food in the refrigerator, then cook in a pan on the stove top to reheat.

 Flavor Variations